You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Provider / category Purpose Data involved

-MongoDB Atlas / database hosting provider Primary database storage and infrastructure.
+Cloud hosting, database and infrastructure providers App servers, API hosting, primary database storage, file storage, logs, backups, monitoring, security, and deployment.
 Account, profile, mobile, marketplace, payment ledger, analytics, content, moderation, and operational data.

 12. Public content and user-generated material